Public humiliation: Corporal punishment

 Apart from specific methods essentially aiming at humiliation, several methods combine pain and humiliation or even death and humiliation.
 In some cases, the pain—or at least discomfort—is insignificant or rather secondary to the humiliation.

 Public punishment

 The simplest is to administer painful corporal punishment in public - the major aim may be deterrence of potential offenders - so the public will witness the perpetrator's fear and agony.
 This can either take place in a town square or other public gathering location such as a school, or take the form of a procession through the streets.
-This was not uncommon in the sentences to Staupenschlag (flagellation by whipping or birching, generally on the bare buttocks) in various German-speaking states, till the 19th century.
-A naval equivalent was Flogging round the fleet on a raft taken from ship to ship for consecutive installments of a great total of lashes, that could even be lethal.
+This was not uncommon in the sentences to Staupenschlag (flagellation by whipping or birching, generally on the bare buttocks) in various European states, up into the 19th century.
+A naval equivalent was Flogging round the fleet on a raft taken from ship to ship for consecutive installments of a great total of lashes.
 In some countries, the punishment of foot whipping is executed in public to this day.